wp-plugins/skype-online-status/readme.txt

 == Frequently Asked Questions ==

+*Q:* Why is my Skype button showing Offline even when I am online?

+*A:* First, you have to change an option in your Skype client settings to make your online status publicly visible:

+1. Open your Skype client and go to 'Options > Privacy' or 'Advanced' (depending on your client version).

+2. Find the option 'Allow my status to be shown on the web' and place a checkmark beside it.

+3. Close the Options window and change your Skype status to Offline and back Online again to update the Skype server.

+If your online status is still incorrect, type in your webbrowser http://mystatus.skype.com/_yourskypename_ and check what is shown there.
+The plugin takes your status directly from the Skype server and should correspond with your status shown on the above URL (using your skype name obviously).
+If your status is not correct on that URL, it basically is out of your hands.
+You can wait for the Skype server to get 'up to date' or browse the Skype forums for fixes suggested by others...

+*Q:* I have found a bug.
+Where do I report it?

+*A:* For bug reports, go to [Skype Online Status Google Group](http://groups.google.com/group/wp-skype-online-status "Skype Online Status Google Group") and describe what is happening there.
+Please provide as much related info as you can but at least give me your plugin and Wordpress version number.

+*Q:* I have a feature request.
+Where do I ask?

-For all your questions, bugs and feature requests go to [Skype Online Status Google Group](http://groups.google.com/group/wp-skype-online-status "Skype Online Status Google Group")
+*A:* For all 'normal' feature requests go to [Skype Online Status Google Group](http://groups.google.com/group/wp-skype-online-status "Skype Online Status Google Group") but if you want custom development, please contact me directly.
+I will gladly consider any proposal.
+You can find my Skype ID on the *Notes & Live Support* section of your WordPress Options > Skype Status page, available after installation.
+Or browse to my website [4Visions](http://4visions.nl/ "4Visions").

+*Q:* I have trouble setting up a Skype button on my blog.
+Where do I get help?

+*A:* Have you read the *Quick Guide* section of your WordPress Options > Skype Status page, available after installation already?
+For all remaining questions, go to [Skype Online Status Google Group](http://groups.google.com/group/wp-skype-online-status "Skype Online Status Google Group") and post them there.
+I will be happy to respond in due time :)

+*Q:* I would like to contribute.
+Is that possible?

+*A:* Ofcource!
+What did you have in mind?
+Monetary funding is always appreciated but if you can help me out in development, that's cool too :)

+Any small donation via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ravanhagen%40gmail%2ecom&item_name=Skype%20Online%20Status&item_number=2%2e6%2e1%2e0&no_shipping=0&no_note=1&tax=0&currency_code=EUR&lc=NL&bn=PP%2dDonationsBF&charset=UTF%2d8 "PayPal Donate") to keep me developing is _VERY_ welcome.
+Thanks!

+Read more on usage in the *Quick Guide* section of your WordPress Options > Skype Status page, available after installation.

 == Screenshots ==

 Sorry, no screenshots.

-But you can go to the [Skype Online Status plugin page](http://4visions.nl/en/index.php?section=55 "Skype Online Status plugin - 4Visions") to see it in action (right side) or go and test a button on [Skype's button page](http://www.skype.com/share/buttons/ "Skype buttons").
+But you can go to the [Skype Online Status plugin page](http://4visions.nl/en/index.php?section=55 "Skype Online Status plugin - 4Visions") to see a Skype button in action (right side) or go and test a button on [Skype's button page](http://www.skype.com/share/buttons/ "Skype buttons").
 The button templates used there are also available in this plugin.

 == Support ==